sderosiaux/golb/pages/2015-02-12-how-to-communicate-between-react-components/index.md

 # Conclusion

-There is not a better solution.
+There is no better solution.
 It depends on the needs, on the application size, on the numbers of components.

 For small applications, props and callback are fine.
 We generally start with those.

-For bigger applications, a framework is necessary to avoid messy code and centralize the events and data.
+For bigger applications, some simple tools or a framework is necessary to avoid messy code and centralize the events and data.
+Redux does a great job.
+MobX does a great job.
+Both are very different in the usage.

+> We should use what we're at ease with and not look back.